hasura/graphql-engine/docs/graphql/core/queries/query-filters.rst

 **Example where nested object(s) do not exist:**

-Fetch all authors which have not written any articles:
+Fetch all authors who haven't written any articles yet:

 .. graphiql::
   :view_only:
   :query:
     {
-      author (
+      authors (
         where: {
           _not: {
             articles: {}